 At the same meeting of the council in Mystic, Conn., Bullard said he’d been lobbied to give the industry relief by many groups and individuals, adding that he was prepared to be asked by President Obama to approve a second year of interim rule.
 But he said he would not change his position — even if requested by the president himself.

-Efforts to reach Jarrett regarding her response Sunday were unsuccessful.
+Efforts to reach Jarrett regarding her response over the weekend were unsuccessful.
 The White House did not respond to a telephone inquiry for reaction to the briefing and plea that Gov. Patrick described in his letter to Coakley.
 In addition to being a personal friend of the President and a senior White House advisor, Jarrett also headed the first first transition team for President-elect Obama in 2008-2009.

 ”I asked that the White House do everything it can to ensure that all federal resources are made available to our fishing industry,” Patrick also wrote.

 The furious, 11th-hour effort to obtain some relief from the unprecedented cuts in allowed landings of many key stocks — most in the 40-50 percent range — comes as the Gloucester-based Northeast Seafood Coalition prepares for a rally Monday at 11 a.m. on the Boston Fish Pier, with Coakley, U.S. Rep. John Tierney, Sens.
 Elizabeth Warren and William “Mo” Cowan, and other officials, including Mayor Carolyn Kirk, scheduled to be among the speakers.
 Patrick will be represented by his secretary of energy and environmental affairs, Rick Sullivan.

 For much more in this story, look to tomorrow’s print and online editions of the Glocuester Daily Times and gloucestertimes.com.

 To have text updates regarding this story and other local Breaking News coverage sent to your mobile phone, just sign up for the Times’ free text-alert service on the gloucestertimes.com homepage.